Last Updated on

-There is a reason why the idioms “like father, like son” or “like mother, like daughter” exist in our language.
+There is a reason why the idioms “like father, like son” or “like mother, like daughter” exist.
 Our children are a reflection of who we are and how we have brought them up.
 Kids learn the most of what needs to be done in life by listening to their parents as well as by seeing how parents behave in real life.
-So, to make sure your children are responsible adults in the future, it is necessary for you to be a responsible adult in the present as well.
+So, to make sure your children are responsible adults in the future, you must be a responsible adult in the present as well.

 10. Clarify The Connections

-At a young age, the concept of causality and every action having a consequence can be quite confusing for kids to understand.
+At a young age, the concept of causality and every action having a consequence can be confusing for kids to understand.
 They might interpret things as taking place on their own.
-It is important for parents to establish these links, for both good as well as bad results.
-Let them understand that your home garden is flourishing because the kid made sure to water the plants every day and remove the weeds.
+Parents need to establish these links, for both good as well as bad results.
+Let them understand that your home garden is flourishing because they made sure to water the plants every day and remove the weeds.
 Let them also know that they fared poorly on the test because they spent the entire week playing video games instead of studying.